jhancock532/Three-JS-Music-Visualiser/README.md

 const MAX_SOUND_VALUE = 256;
 ```
 The `soundDataArray` is going to be where we store the music waveform data.
-The `context` and `analyser` will do all the processing of the audio for us.
-What does `soundDataArray` look like?
-It contains the heights for the bars in the below music visualiser snapshot.
-Each element in the array has a max value of 256.
+The `context` and `analyser` will do all the processing of the audio for us. `soundDataArray` will contain the frequency spectrum data for the music, that looks like the heights of the bars in the below music visualiser snapshot.
+Each element in `soundDataArray` has a max value of 256.

 ![A series of vertical bars in a row.](http://www.smartjava.org/sites/default/files/localhost_Dev_WebstormProjects_webaudio_example3.html.png)
+*some HTML to let the user pick a file and then play it*
 ```html
 <input type="file" id="audioInput"/>
 <label for="audioInput" id="audioInputLabel">Choose a WAV file.</label>